 The Point Park University Library is located on the first floor and lower level of the University Center.
 The Library is open seven days a week with some exceptions for interim periods and holidays.
 Reference staff are on duty during all hours of operation to assist with research and informational questions either in person, or by phone, by text or instant messaging (IM).

 The Library’s holdings include books, e-books, DVDs, videos, CDs, audio books, video games, plays, musical scores and anthologies, print journals, daily newspapers, popular fiction/nonfiction, children’s literature and school curriculum collections, and journals on microfilm and microfiche.
-The Library subscribes to 63 individual databases with access to online journal articles, e-books, and information resources.
-Library users have access to over 75,000 e-books.
-Most databases and the online catalog can be searched simultaneously with One Search, a federated search engine available through the Library web pages.
+The Library subscribes to a very good selection of databases providing access to online journal articles, e-books, and information resources.
+Library users have access to over 80,000 e-books.
+Most databases and the online catalog can be searched simultaneously with One Search, a search engine available through the Library web pages.
 Articles and e-books from the databases can be accessed from off campus using a Point Park email username and password.
-Students may also use EZ-Borrow to request Library material from over 50 participating academic institutions with millions of books for a 12 week loan period.
-Assistance with writing a research paper and using correct citations can be located on the Library’s web page.
+Students can also use EZ-Borrow to request books for 12 weeks from over 50 academic libraries with millions of books.
+Assistance with writing a research paper and using correct citations can be located on the Library’s webpage.

-A student needs a current student ID to borrow material from the Point Park University Library.
-Students are financially responsible for any overdue fines or charges that may be levied against their Library account.
+A current student ID is required to borrow material from the Point Park University Library.
+Students are financially responsible for overdue fines or replacement fees charged to their Library account.
 Students must clear their accounts in order to register for classes, graduate, or have official transcripts released.
-Policies about circulation and fines charged for overdue, lost, or damaged material can be viewed on the Library web pages.
+Policies about circulation and fines/fees charged for overdue, lost, or damaged material are available on the Library web pages.

 For more information about the Library, its policies, hours of operation, and to access the online catalog and databases, visit the website at www.pointpark.edu and click on the Library link at the top of the page.
 Students may also contact the Library staff by phone at 412-392-3171, by email at firstname.lastname@example.org, by texting 66746 and including the keyword Pointlib in the body of the text, and at pointlibim through AOL or Yahoo Instant Messenger or from the IM box on the Library’s webpage.